Jaques Lazier

-Jaques Lazier (born January 25, 1971) is an American former race car driver.
+Jaques Lazier (born January 25, 1971) is an American former professional racing driver.
 He is the younger brother of 1996 Indianapolis 500 champion Buddy Lazier and son of former Indy racer Bob Lazier.

 Racing career

 The younger Lazier ran in U.S. Formula Ford competition from 1989 to 1997 and also drove part-time in Indy Lights in 1997.
-In 1998, he made his first attempt at the Indianapolis 500 in a car owned by Price Cobb but failed to qualify.
-He planned to join the IRL IndyCar Series full-time in 1999 for his own team but failed to qualify for races at both the Phoenix International Raceway and at the Indy 500.
+In 1998, he was entered for the Indianapolis 500 in a car owned by Price Cobb, but neither Lazier nor the car took part in any session.
+He planned to join the IRL IndyCar Series full-time in 1999 for his own team but he couldn't take the start at Phoenix International Raceway and failed to qualify for the Indy 500.
 He moved to the new Truscelli Team Racing the week after the Indy 500 and made his first start at Texas Motor Speedway.
-He finished 7th three times late in the season.
-He made his first Indy 500 start in 2000 for Truscelli although the team shut down later that season, again leaving Lazier without a ride.
+He finished seventh three times late in the season.
+He made his first Indy 500 start in 2000, although Truscelli shut down later that season, again leaving Lazier without a ride.

 In 2001 Lazier drove for four different teams including TeamXtreme and Sam Schmidt Motorsports, he got his best chance with Team Menard, replacing Greg Ray.
 He won his second start for the team at Chicagoland Speedway.
-He drove for Menard for the first four races of the 2002 season but was replaced by Raul Boesel for the Indy 500 and did not drive the rest of the season, due to injuries suffered in a crash at Nazareth Speedway.
-In 2003 he returned to Team Menard but again was let go, this time after the Indy 500.
+He drove for Menard for the first four races of the 2002 season until he was injured in a crash at Nazareth Speedway, just before the Indy 500, missing the rest of the season.
+In 2003, he returned to his seat but was let go by Team Menard, this time after the Indy 500.
 He signed on with A. J. Foyt Enterprises for the next four races, but funds failed to materialize for the remainder of the season and he was left on the sidelines.